$\mathbb{A}^1$-curves on log smooth varieties: Abstract

 \section{Abstract}

-In this paper, we study $\mathbb{A}^1$-connected varieties from logarithmic geometry point of view, and develop a technique for producing very free $\mathbb{A}^1$-curves on quasi-projective varieties. {As an application, we give a classification of $\mathbb{A}^1$-curves on wonderful compactifications with appropriate assumptions that fits in our framework.
-These include many interesting cases such as wonderful compactifications of semisimple groups.
-Such classification naturally implies their $\mathbb{A}^1$-connectedness.
-Finally, a logarithmic version of Hartshorne's conjecture characterizing projective spaces and affine spaces is proved using deformation of $\A^1$-curves.}
+In this paper, we study $\mathbb{A}^1$-connected varieties from log geometry point of view, and prove a criterion for $\mathbb{A}^1$-connectedness.
+As applications, we provide many interesting examples of $\A^1$-connected varieties in the case of complements of ample divisors, and the case of homogeneous spaces.
+We also obtain a logarithmic version of Hartshorne's conjecture characterizing projective spaces and affine spaces.